 As I’ve said, there is a copious literature about the pitfalls of privatization.
 What is curiously lacking in that literature is recognition that in too many situations—like the water company and toll road examples–what we are really outsourcing is a quintessentially governmental power—the taxing power.

 Then there’s the state’s failed effort to privatize the welfare intake process.
 This is precisely the sort of governmental responsibility that should NOT be outsourced.
 When governments are dealing with vulnerable populations, when the task at hand requires familiarity with federal regulations and the complexities of state and federal programs and compliance, it is entirely foreseeable that efforts by for-profit ventures to conduct those tasks will fail.
 We are now in the “I told you so” stage of this particular experiment; IBM just won the first stage of a lawsuit against the state that I predict will end up costing us much more than we could have saved.
-I will note that ACS once again evaded accountability and retained its part of that contract.
-What is especially interesting is that Barnes and Thornburg, the firm that employs Ryan Vaughn and represents ACS, is representing the Daniels Administration in the litigation against IBM, ACS former partner in that contract.I understand from a colleague that the engagement letter included 7 pages of “conflicts disclosures.”
+I will note that ACS once again evaded accountability and retained its part of that contract, and that the firm that represents ACS is also representing the Daniels Administration in the litigation against IBM, ACS former partner in that contract.I understand from a colleague that the engagement letter included 7 pages of “conflicts disclosures.”
 Call me old fashioned, but disclosing a conflict does not magically make it go away.

 Contracting out often makes sense.
 Frequently, however, it’s just patronage by a different name.